rabbitmq/internals/backing_queue.md

 Understanding how this callback works is vital since the persistence layer of the backing queue does heavy use of the _process dictionary_ and the use of `self()` to track who opened which file handle.
-What this means is that even tho the the backing queue behaviour callbacks seem to have the referential transparent property, they do not.
+What this means is that even tho the backing queue behaviour callbacks seem to have the referential transparent property, they do not.
 Behind the scenes, some of the backing queue behaviour callbacks will `put/get` values to/from the process dictionary, but if one of said callbacks is